sschwindt/hydro-informatics/docs/source/numerics/tm-about.rst

 The steering file (CAS)
 ~~~~~~~~~~~~~~~~~~~~~~~

-The steering file is the main simulation file with information about mand atory files (e.g., the `selafin <https://gdal.org/drivers/vector/selafin.html>`__ geometry or the *cli* boundary), optional files, and simulation parameters.
+The steering file is the main simulation file with information about mandatory files (e.g., the `selafin <https://gdal.org/drivers/vector/selafin.html>`__ geometry or the *cli* boundary), optional files, and simulation parameters.
 The steering file can be created or edited either with a basic text editor or advanced software such as `Fudaa-PrePro <install-telemac.html#fudaa>`__ or `BlueKenue <install-telemac.html#bluekenue>`__.
 In this example, we will use *BlueKenue*.

 The geometry file (SLF or MED)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~